mircoporetti/elections-assistant/README.md

 - Python 3.12
 - Poetry

-1. Create a `.env` file copied from `.env.example` and fill the `HUGGINGFACEHUB_API_TOKEN` with your HuggingFace personal Access Token token value.
+1. Create a `.env` file copied from `.env.example` and fill the variables.

 2. Run